JavaTMP/JavaTMP/docs/tutorials/maven/Java-Automated-Build-Tool-Apache-Maven.md

 ### Standard Maven Directory Layout
 - Read more about standard Maven Directory layout in the page [https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)
 - Read more about Maven Project Structure in the page [https://examples.javacodegeeks.com/enterprise-java/maven/maven-project-structure-example/](https://examples.javacodegeeks.com/enterprise-java/maven/maven-project-structure-example/)
+- You can put any folders inside of the maven project structure, but in those cases you have to instruct maven on the build tag of the pom file in order to manage those folder.
-- A typical Maven project has a pom.xml file and a directory structure based on defined conventions:
+A typical Maven project has a pom.xml file and a directory structure based on defined conventions:
 ```
 maven-project
-├───pom.xml (Project Object Modal Maven Main Configuration File)
+├───pom.xml (Project Object Modal Maven Main Configuration File. it describe how the project have to be build and its dependencies and many more)
 ├───README.txt (Project readme file)
 ├───NOTICE.txt (notes, notices and attributions for the project)
 ├───LICENSE.txt (the project license file)